-Three wires should be utilized between the indoor and outdoor units.
-For this wiring scheme, two wires for the data lines, 1 and 2 are required and a wire connecting the common "C" terminals between the indoor and outdoor units.
-This connects both commons to the same ground potential allowing for better communication.
-A 40VA, 208/230 VAC to 24 VAC transformer must be installed in the outdoor unit to provide 24 VAC power to the outdoor unit's electronic control.
-The transformer is included with the CTKO\ kit.
-See kit instructions for mounting and wiring instructions.
-Four wires are required between the indoor unit and thermostat.
+Only the data lines 1 and 2 are requiried between the indoor and outdoor units.
+A 40VA, 208/230 VAC to 24 VAC transformer in the outdoor unit to provide 24 VAC power to the outdoor unit's electronic control.